Q. What are the specifications of the Hoks?

 The Kōm and Hoks are designed to be quite different in how they perform and are used.

-The Kōm is designed much closer to a normal backcountry ski, with a few modifications.
+The Kōm is designed much closer to a traditional backcountry ski, with a few modifications.
 Both will travel well in the backcountry, and are designed with that in mind.

 Here are some of the differences in use and performance between the two skis.

 – The Kōm has a fishscale base.
 This allows the ski to glide faster, but in all but warm spring snow the Kōm will not climb as well as a Hok due to the Hok’s slower but grippier climbing skin base.
 This can be particularly pronounced in deep cold snows and on crusts, where scales do not grip well.
-We recommend an add on climbing skin for the Kōm if a lot of steep and or sustained climbing is in the desired usage.
+We recommend using a climbing skin on the Kōm if a lot of steep and or sustained climbing is in the desired usage.

 – The Hok can generally be skied with a lighter boot, particularly if one is just out touring.